Suji Kheer | Rava Kheer

 rava kheer sooji kheer recipe

-In this recipe, I have added cashews, raisins and chironji.
-If you want, then you can also add chopped almonds and sliced pistachios.
-The number of dry fruits can vary as per your taste and preference.
-So feel free to include the dry fruits of your choice or what is available in your pantry.
+The quantity of these can vary as per your taste and preference.
+So, feel free to include dry fruits of your choice or whatever is available in your pantry.

 Step-by-Step Guide